umccr/infrastructure/parallel_cluster/README.md

 # UMCCR's AWS Parallel Cluster

 [AWS Parallel cluster][aws_parallel_cluster] is a Cloud-HPC system designed to bring traditional HPC practices to the cloud.

-UMCCR's intent is to onboard users to AWS, first on HPC and then steadily transitioning to more cloud-native, efficient alternatives where suitable.
+UMCCR's intent is to onboard users to AWS, first on HPC and then steadily **transitioning to more cloud-native, efficient alternatives where suitable.
+This includes but is not limited to Illumina Access Platform (IAP).**

 ## Cluster Admin